RayGA17/XSES-BYPASS/README.md

 # XSES-BYPASS
-An xposed module used to intercept the XTC security component and disguise itself as a device
+An xposed module used to intercept the XTC security component and disguise itself as a safe device